Reap_and_Sow

 Each association on this slide represents a different element of the good food economy.

 We had a strong food policy organisation, a food justice and access organisation, someone representing farmers and food producers, and the Food Union emerged to represent restaurants and hospitality businesses.
-The existence of an association in each area create broader reach across sectors and locations than we might have otherwise.
+The existence of an association in each area created a broader reach across sectors and locations than we might have had otherwise.

 So, what next?
 And what can we learn from the experiences of Bristol that we’ve discussed so far?